Family Medicine San Diego Medical Center - Curriculum

 Formal Educational Experience

-Formal instruction is an important part of each clinical rotation in addition to our weekly resident educational conferences.
+Every Friday afternoon is dedicated to resident didactic sessions, where all the residents have protected education time, regardless of rotation.
+Formal instruction is also an important part of each clinical rotation, in addition to our weekly resident educational conferences.

 Scholarly Activity

 Each resident is required to complete a scholarly project during their residency.
-Our faculty has been involved in many research projects and will provide guidance and support to help make each project a valuable experience.
+Our faculty are involved in several research projects and will provide guidance and support to help make each project a valuable experience.
 Kaiser Permanente, as an organization, has a rich network of research opportunities including its own clinical journal.
 Kaiser Permanente San Diego has its own research committee and internal review board.
 We have regional support of statisticians.
 Our electronic medical record and extensive patient databases allow a unique opportunity to complete patient-oriented research projects.

 Clinical Experiences for Residents: